Artemisia vulgaris: Uses

+Ingestion

 Before the introduction of hops in the beer-making process, A. vulgaris was once commonly used in England as the flavouring agent.
 Dried mugwort flowers were added to malt liquor, and this was added to the beer.
 Mugwort has been used as one of the traditional flavouring and bittering agents of gruit ales, a type of unhopped, fermented grain beverage.
 In Vietnam as well as in Germany, mugwort is used in cooking as an aromatic herb.
 In China, the crunchy stalks of young shoots of A. vulgaris are a seasonal vegetable often used in stir fries.
-In Nepal, the plant is used as an offering to the gods, for cleansing the environment (by sweeping floors or hanging a bundle outside the home), as incense, and also as a medicinal plant.

 The dried leaves can be smoked or used to make a tea, to promote lucid dreaming.
 This supposed oneirogenic effect is reported to be due to the thujone contained in the plant.

 Pharmacological uses

 Historically, A. vulgaris was referred to as the "mother of herbs" during the Middle Ages, and has been widely used in the traditional Chinese, European, and Hindu medicine.
 It supposedly possesses a wide range of pharmacological uses, including anticancer, anti-inflammatory, antioxidant, hepatoprotective, antispasmolytic, antinociceptive, antibacterial, antihypertensive, antihyperlipidemic, and antifungal properties.